Moddable-OpenSource/moddable/readme.md

 Two APIs for building modern user interfaces are available:

 - **Commodetto**, a bitmap graphics library that provides a 2D graphics API.
-Commodetto includes with the lightweight **Poco** rendering engine, a display list renderer able to efficiently render a single scanline at a time, saving consider memory by eliminating the need for a frame buffer.
+Commodetto includes the lightweight **Poco** rendering engine, a display list renderer able to efficiently render a single scanline at a time, saving considerable memory by eliminating the need for a frame buffer.
 - **Piu**, a user interface framework built on top of Commodetto.
 Piu is an object-based framework that makes it easier to create complex, responsive layouts.

 The Moddable SDK also includes command line tools for image format conversion, image compression, image rotation, font compression, and more.
 The build system automatically makes use of these tools.